milojezek/milojezek/README.md

 - 🌱 Currently learning Python and computer science
-- 👀 Interested in GUI and game programming and AI
+- 👀 Interested in GUI and game programming
 - 📫 Feel free to reach me on LinkedIn

 <!---